 How to Prevent Double-Taxation

-The US actually has a lot of expat tax benefits and tax treaties in place to prevent double taxation for Americans abroad.
+As you can see, the US actually has expat tax benefits and tax treaties in place to prevent double taxation for Americans abroad.

 For example, there are two treaty types you should be aware of: